Architectural Experience as Mass Deception: A Critical Look at Magyar Zene Háza

 Being an Independent Musician During a Pandemic

-COVID’s underground music challenge: Independent artist Andrew Fernandez joins researcher Ryan Oldenburger to explore how emerging musicians navigate an industry suddenly stripped of live performances, examining creative survival strategies from streaming opportunities to alternative monetization methods in a pandemic that has made breaking into music more daunting than ever.
+Independent artist Andrew Fernandez joins researcher Ryan Oldenburger to explore how emerging musicians navigate an industry suddenly stripped of live performances, examining creative survival strategies.

 By Ryan Oldenburger